Patient Health Questionnaire: Validity

-Limitation
+Limitations

 All versions of the PHQ are self reports and, consequently, are subject to inherent biases, including social desirability and poor retrospective recall.

-The influence of these biases can mitigated by following up with a structured or semi-structured interview, the gold standard for diagnostic assessment.
+The influence of these biases can be mitigated by following up with a structured or semi-structured interview, the gold standard for diagnostic assessment.

 The time period assessed by each scale could also be a limitation; the PHQ-9 asks about the last four weeks, whereas the GAD-7 focuses on the past two weeks, and the PHQ asks about various time periods from the last two weeks to the last six months.
 Depending on the time period in question, this may or may not require a revision (i.e., if you are interested in depression over the last six months, you might alter the instructions), which could impact the validity of the measure.

 The scoring thresholds recommended are influenced by the samples in which they were validated and correspond with different levels of sensitivity and specificity, which may or may not match well with the intended use of the scale.